 Walker holds an "A" license and a National Youth License from the U.S. Soccer Federation, as well as a Premier diploma from the NSCAA.
 She is an active member of the NSCAA and former member of the NSCAA Women's Committee.

 A native of Albany, N.Y., Walker was a high school All-American at Guilderland Central High School.
 She earned letters in soccer, basketball and volleyball.
-Her hobbies include snow skiing, boating, horseback riding, mountain biking, rollerblading and sailing.
+Her hobbies include snow skiing, learning to play the guitar, horseback riding, mountain biking, rollerblading and sailing.